 Dill Pests And Diseases

 An important thing to know when gardening with dill is how to protect it from common pests and diseases.
-Dill doesn’t usually get bothered by disease, but it’ll occasionally get invaded by aphids.
-All you need to do is spray the dill plant with a water jet from your hose and most aphids will fall off.
+Dill isn’t usually bothered by disease, but it’ll occasionally be invaded by aphids.
+All you need to do is spray the dill plant with a water jet from your hose, and most aphids will fall off.
 Repeat a few times just to make sure you got them all: they could stick to the wet underside of the leaves.

 Learn more about how to get rid of aphids.

-While they are not overly prone to fungal infections, it can happen, especially if the soil is overwatered.
+While they are not overly prone to fungal infections, they can happen, especially if the soil is overwatered.
 Good drainage can help prevent this.
-If your plants get fungal disease then they can begin to die.
+If your plants get fungal disease, they can begin to die.

 The black swallowtail caterpillars, also known as the parsley worms, love dill too!
 If you have lots of dill in your garden, let them be: they’ll become gorgeous butterflies.
 But if you’d rather not share your dill with them just pick them by hand and move them to another part of the garden.